caktus/guidebook/docs/testing/frontend.md

 [isparta](https://www.npmjs.com/package/isparta).

 This is handled inside the Gulp build process included in the project template.
-It will check your tests\' coverage of statements, branches, functions, and lines found in the `app/` subdir of the project\'s JS dir (i.e. in `project_name/static/js/app/`).
+It will check your tests' coverage of statements, branches, functions, and lines found in the `app/` subdir of the project's JS dir (i.e. in `project_name/static/js/app/`).

 You can set the desired coverage thresholds inside the `gulpfile.js`.